 Visa On Arrival

-Visa On Arrival costs USD20 USD35 (please carry money with you when you fly to either Siem Reap or Phnom Penh, you won’t find ATMs there), and carry the following documents.
+Cambodia Visa On Arrival for Indians (and everyone else) costs USD20 USD35 (please carry money with you when you fly to either Siem Reap or Phnom Penh, you won’t find ATMs there), and carry the following documents.

 Passport in original with minimum 6 months validity